zemoto/WhatAmIHearing/README.md

 ## Spotify Integration

-User has the option to authenticate with Spotify, allowing the app to add any detected songs to the private playlist "What did I Hear?".
+User has the option to authenticate with Spotify, allowing the app to add any detected songs to the private playlist "What Did I Hear?".

 Authentication is handled by [SpotifyAuthenticator](https://github.com/zemoto/WhatAmIHearing/blob/main/WhatAmIHearing/Api/Spotify/SpotifyAuthenticator.cs).
 Uses the user's default browser, using their existing credentials if they are already signed in with the browser, only requiring them to allow the app to access their playlist info.
 See